amontalenti/streams/index.rst

 ==================

 * There is no **silver bullet** data processing technology.
-* Especially for data problems with "the three V's".
 * Log storage is very cheap, and getting cheaper.
 * "Timestamped facts" is rawest form of data available.
 * Storm and Kafka allow you to develop atop those facts.